coingaming/sportsbet-test-assignment/README.md

 - if some selection got update with `odds = null` then this selection should not be clickable and `-` sign should be rendered instead of number

+## Bonus points
+- Use typescript OR javascript WITH Prop-Types
+- Architecture (think how this code will grow in a huge scale app)

 ### Tools

 - React